Context-Dependent Memory: How It Works And Why It Matters

 By: Joanna Smykowski

 Updated December 17, 2020

 Medically Reviewed By: Aaron Horn

-It's easy to understand how context makes facts and figures more meaningful.
-What you might not realize is that context also makes your thoughts and experiences more memorable.
+It's easy to understand how context can make facts and figures more meaningful.
+What you might not realize is that context also makes your thoughts and experiences more memorable and easier to understand.
 By understanding context-dependent memory and learning how to put that knowledge to work, you can reap many benefits.

 What Is Context-Dependent Memory?

 Context-dependent memory brings ideas, skills, and experiences to mind when they're in the same context as they were when you experienced them before.
 When you learn something in one context, you'll more easily remember it in that same context.
 For example, some people will chew a particular flavor of gum or drink a certain type of tea while studying.
 When taking an exam covering that material, they will chew that same gum or drink the same tea so as to help jog their memory.

 The two main brain structures involved in context-dependent memory are the hippocampus and the prefrontal cortex.